Search Icon Menu Icon

 Underground Conduit and Duct Support System Materials Overview

-Why are plastics preferred over metal for conduit and duct support systems?
+Why use plastics for conduit and duct supports?

 WARNING: The products on this page can expose you to chemicals including Polyvinyl Chloride, CAS 9002-86, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
 For more information go to www.p65warnings.ca.gov.